The p-adic Gross-Zagier formula on Shimura curves: Introduction

 \subsection{Acknowledgements}

 I would like to thank S. Zhang for warm encouragement and A. Burungale, M. Chida, O. Fouquet, M.-L. Hsieh, A. Iovita, S. Kudla, V. Pilloni, E. Urban, Y. Tian, X. Yuan, and W. Zhang for useful conversations or correspondence.
 I am especially grateful to S. Shah for his help with the chirality of Haar mesaures and to A. Shnidman for extended discussions on heights.
-Finally, I would like to thank A. Besser for kindly agreeing to study the compatibility between $p$-adic heights and Arakelov theory on curves of bad reduction: his work gave me confidence at a time when I had not found the alternative argument used here.
+Finally, I would like to thank the referee for a careful reading and A. Besser for kindly agreeing to study the compatibility between $p$-adic heights and Arakelov theory on curves of bad reduction: his work gave me confidence at a time when I had not found the alternative argument used here.

-Parts of the present paper were written while the author was a postdoctoral fellow at MSRI, funded under NSF grant 0932078000.
+Parts of the present paper were written while the author was a postdoctoral fellow at MSRI, funded under NSF grant 0932078000, and at the CRM (Montreal).
+Final revisions were made when the author was a postdoctoral fellow funded by the Fondation Math\'ematique Jacques Hadamard.